shalva97/JellyList/README.md

 ### Architecture
 Architecture is similar to [Nekome](https://github.com/Chesire/Nekome).
 But there are some modules without Android dependency and a variant for CLI app.
+[Here is few](https://github.com/Chesire/Nekome/issues/795) comments about this

 ### Testing
 Currently this is in progress.